currentsauce/currentsauce.github.io/about.markdown

 Electronics is one of my hobbies, though I also enjoy Snowboarding, Rock Climbing (and bouldering too I guess) and Hiking to name a few.
 I'm also a massive softy for cats and dogs, though I don't have any right now...yet!

 **What about this website?**
 I spent far too long trying to decide how to build a website.
-I'm no web designer[^1], but using a WYSIWYG platform [^2] just seemed like cheating to me, I wanted something that I had to work on!
+I'm no web designer[^1], but I didn't want to use a WYSIWYG platform [^2] - just seemed like cheating to me, I wanted something that I had to work on!
-So I eventually settled on using Jekyll, which super convenient as I can host the site using Github pages.
+So I eventually settled on building something using Jekyll, which is super convenient as I can host the site <sub><sup>(for free)</sup></sub>using Github pages.
 Fabulous!
-The theme that I am using is called [Bulma Clean Theme](https://github.com/chrisrhymes/bulma-clean-theme) by [C.S.
+I write it all in Notepad++, and the theme that I am using is called [Bulma Clean Theme](https://github.com/chrisrhymes/bulma-clean-theme) by [C.S.
 Rhymes](https://www.csrhymes.com).
-It's great, isn't it!
-I couldn't have done this and am so grateful that it is available to use!
+I really love it, it is so clean and nice (clue was in the name I suppose), I definitely could't have Jekyll'd this level of detail myself and am so grateful that the author made it open for use.

+I hope you enjoy this website as much as I am enjoying building it. :smile: